cits5501/cits5501.github.io/src/faq.md

       questions may be marked by different people!
     - Make sure you answer the question **fully**{ class="hi-pri" }.
-If you only answer part of the question (or do not at all answer the question asked), you cannot be awarded any marks (no matter how relevant the facts you discuss or how good a justification you provide).
+If you only answer part of the question (or do not at all answer the question asked), you cannot be awarded full marks (no matter how relevant the facts you discuss or how good a justification you provide).
       If you only answer part of a question, you may receive a proportion of the marks for that question.